JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 resulting in linkage errors or undefined behavior at runtime.

 The recommended way to set up the source set hierarchy is to use the [default hierarchy template](#default-hierarchy-template).
-The template covers most popular cases.
+The template covers the most popular cases.
 If you have a more advanced project, you can [configure it manually](#manual-configuration).
-It's a more low-level approach: it's more flexible but requires more effort and knowledge.
+This is a more low-level approach: it's more flexible but requires more effort and knowledge.

 ## Default hierarchy template

 Starting with Kotlin 1.9.20, the Kotlin Gradle plugin has a built-in default [hierarchy template](#see-the-full-hierarchy-template).
-It contains pre-defined intermediate source sets for some popular use cases.
+It contains predefined intermediate source sets for some popular use cases.
 The plugin sets up those source sets automatically based on the targets specified in your project.

 Consider the following example: